What is Centering Prayer?

 Of course, many people have noticed that the mechanics of centering prayer are very similar to some popular forms of mindfulness meditation, particularly Transcendental Meditation (TM).
 For this reason, centering prayer can offer many of the same benefits as mindfulness meditation, including release from stress and anxiety, increased energy, clarity of mind, and an overall feeling of relaxation.
 When practiced within a Christian framework, however, these benefits are understood to be the happy byproducts of prayer, rather than the goal of the practice itself.

-Christians therefore teach that true Selfhood (and thus, true happiness) is found in relational practices of surrender (kenosis), which move us beyond the desires of the personal self to a place of communion with God and interdependency with one another.
+Christians therefore teach that true Selfhood (and thus, true happiness) is found in relational practices of reciprocity and surrender (kenosis), which move us beyond the desires of the personal self to a place of communion with God and interdependency with one another.
 This understanding of "surrender" does not aim for a dissolution of the self, but rather its truest fulfillment through postures of intimacy and vulnerability.
-For this reason, in centering prayer we do not try to achieve any specific spiritual or psychological goal or outcome other than simply being receptive to relationship with God.
+For this reason, we do not try to achieve any specific spiritual or psychological goal or outcome in centering prayer, other than simply being receptive to relationship with God.
 The practice, in itself, is both goal and fulfillment.